 |Text overlay on film||Fail||"Invite Them Up"||Pass|

-As with most devices, we saw no major issues with Netflix streaming on the BD550.
-That gives the BD550 an edge over the Sony BDP-S570, which suffers from some streaming-image quality issues.
+As with most devices, we saw no major issues with Netflix streaming on the BD570.
+That gives the BD570 an edge over the Sony BDP-S570, which suffers from some streaming image quality issues.

-The BD550 lacks a quick start mode and therefore by default uses very little power in standby mode.
+Unlike many newer Blu-ray players, the BD570 lacks a quick start mode and therefore by default uses very little power in standby mode.
 In comparison, the Sony BDP-S570 has an annual cost of $7.35 with its quick start feature enabled.
-The downside with the BD550 is that you don't have the option of faster load times if you're willing to pay the extra cost.
-Though the BD550 is a relatively faster player overall, we would have liked a quick start option for those willing to use more energy to cut down on the initial bootup time.
+The downside with the BD570 is that you don't have the option of faster load times if you're willing to pay the extra cost.